 When Do Most Burglars Strike?

-Most burglaries are committed by careful thieves who plan crimes based on when they’re least likely to get caught.
-That means they’re sometimes walking the neighborhood, taking note of homes with dogs, with security systems, and with long stretches of time with no one home.
+Most thefts are committed by careful burglars who plan crimes based on when they’re least likely to get caught.
+That means they’re sometimes walking the neighborhood, taking note of homes with:

 Burglars Strike During the Day

 Burglars don’t want to run into people.
 Doing so makes their job that much more difficult, which is probably why more than half of home break-ins occur during the day, when most people are at work or at school.

 Thieves are often “looking for signs that no one is there,” says Trooper Pascal DiJoseph from the Pennsylvania State Police.
 ‘They like the easy way.
 They don’t want to make noise.
 They don’t want to get caught.”

 Of course, we can’t be home all the time.
 But that doesn’t mean that we can’t fool would-be burglars into thinking that we are.

 Warmer Weather Welcomes More Burglar Activity